Treasures of Sicily tour

 Much of the Eastern part of Sicily was completely destroyed in an earthquake in 1693 and the towns and churches were subsequently rebuilt in a flamboyant style characteristic of Sicilian Baroque.
 Our first stop of the day, Noto, was even rebuilt as a completely new city 15km from its original site and has a homogeneity and regularity of street-pan unrivalled in Sicilian architecture.

 We then continue our journey westwards to Ragusa Ibla.
 Ragusa was also rebuilt after the 1693 earthquake, but in this case, it is the old part of the town that we visit.
-We take a stroll through the winding streets of Ragusa Ibla before continuing our journey.
+We take a stroll through the winding streets of Ragusa Ibla before continuing our journey to our overnight accommodation.

-Evening meal and overnight in a winery near Vittoria.
+Evening meal and overnight in a winery near Piazza Armerina.

 We make an early start from the winery and drive to the Roman Villa del Casale at Piazza Armerina (1 hour) – a hunting lodge from Roman times endowed with the some of the most incredible Roman mosaics anywhere, quite breathtaking in their scope and in the imagery they portray.

 In the afternoon, we venture among some of the finest Greek temples in the whole of the Mediterranean.
 We walk the whole stretch of the Valle dei Templi, starting with the beautiful Temple of Hera, moving on to the breathtaking Temple of Concordia – perfectly preserved and beautifully sited with fine views over almond groves and the sea and onwards until we reach the Temple of Zeus – the largest Doric temple ever built.

-After our visit with travel onwards to a wonderful baglio or Sicilian manor farm, near Marsala where we stay the night.
+After our visit with travel onwards to Marsala where we stay the night.

 We start the morning in Marsala or Marsa Allāh (God’s harbour) as it was known to the Arabs.
 Marsala has earned its place in Italian history books as being the site where Garibaldi landed with his Thousand when he began his conquest of Sicily in 1860.
 Its history is also entwined with the stories of Nelson, and a handful of English wine merchants throughout the 19th century who made the name of Marsala synonymous with the wine we know today.